ketanshinde/GenPact/README.md

 NOTE:
 Some time the api "themoviedb" donot make secure connection with server.
 That machine may have SSL certifcate issue.
 I encountered same issue while i was running the code in different mac machine.
 I hit the api in browser but unable to store the secure connection, hence SLL Handshake failed.
+But everything is running fine in devices when created ipa.

-I also uploaed screen shot from device how app looks like.
+I also uploaded screen shot from device how app looks like.
 Thanks! :)